 - Summer: Since this is the rainy season, road tour to Muktinath will be difficult.
 However, this is the best trekking season.
 June, July and August cover this season.

-- Winter: Muktinath region are covered by snow in these months.
-December, January and February cover these months.
+- Winter: Muktinath region is covered by snow in these months.
+December, January, and February cover these months.
 It is preferable to use mountain flights to view Muktinath during these months.